rohithegde/rohithegde.github.com/_posts/2023-01-23-what-makes-you-expendible-in-tech-industry.md

   - You are still trying to make an impact in the initial probation period of your new job.
   - The organisation doesnt really know your worth and relies on the fact that they did fine without you before.

-## Tips for doing well in the tech industry over a long time
+## Tips for surviving in the tech industry over a long time

 There is no guarantee for success but there are some practices which have worked well for a lot of techies.